 - Offered the Crown: Antony tries to put one on Caesar's head.

 - The Only Believer: The main interpretation of the play, as well as the opinion of Anthony in universe, is that Brutus is this.
 The conspiracy to kill Caesar, despite the fact that it's supposedly about stopping Caesar from overthrowing the Republic and turning into a dictator, mostly consists of power hungry nobles opposing Caesar because they want that power for themselves.
 Brutus, on the other hand is genuinely distressed at the thought of Caesar being crowned.
 Mark Anthony's line eulogizing Brutus is the page quote.This was the noblest Roman of them all.
-All the rest of the conspirators acted out of jealousy of great Caesar.
-Only he acted from honesty and for the general good.

 - Out, Damned Spot!: Inverted, interestingly, when Brutus suggests:...
 Stoop, Romans, stoop,

 And let us bathe our hands in Caesar's blood

 Up to the elbows, and besmear our swords:

 Then walk we forth, even to the market-place,